Here's The Real Story Of What's Happened After Mexico's Earthquakes

 For a moment, there was a glimmer of hope.
 Oaxaca's governor, Alejandro Murat, was allowed to drive through to meet with residents of Santa María.
 San Mateo began lifting the rusty chain to let a handful of trucks filled with aid get across.

-But that’s where the good will ended and the sparring resumed.
+But that’s where the goodwill ended and the sparring resumed.
 Soon, people in Santa María started saying that guards manning the “border” between the two towns had been forcing drivers transporting post-earthquake aid to hand them half of the contents in exchange for access.
 Authorities in San Mateo say they've told their neighbors that the border is open but it's they who don't want to drive across.

 “San Mateo is a traitorous town,” said Julian Bartolo, a patrolman from Santa María.